sapcc/maintenance-controller/README.md

 ## Configuration

+### General
+The maintenance-controller contains multiple plugins, which are configurable themselves.
+`checkLabel` for example needs to know, which label needs to checked for which value.
+The combination of a plugin type like `checkLabel` and its specific configuration is referred to as an instance.
+Notification instances require a schedule, which describes when and how often to notify about state changes, additionally.
+These instances can be chained together to construct more complex check, trigger and notification actions.
+In that regard plugin chains refer to instances being used in conjunction.

+Profiles describe a single maintenance workflow each by specifying how a node moves through the state machine.
+For each state a notification chain can be configured.
+Also transitions have to be defined.
+These consist of at least of a check chain and the state, which should follow next.
+Optionally, a trigger chain can be configured to perform actions, when a node moves from one state into the next one.

+### Format
 There is a global configuration, which defines some general options, plugin instances and maintenance profiles.
 The global configuration should be named ```./config/maintenance.yaml``` and should be placed relative to the controllers working directory preferably via a Kubernetes secret or a config map.
 A secret is recommend as some plugins may need authentication data.